Ukraine says Russia seized relief workers in Mariupol convoy

 U.S. President Joe Biden is due to head to Europe for an emergency NATO summit Thursday on Russia’s invasion and increasingly hostile stance toward the West, where NATO members and other European allies are strengthening their defenses.

 Biden is traveling to Brussels and Poland, which has received more than 2 million Ukrainian refugees since the Feb.
 24 invasion.
-He is expected to seek continued unity among Western allies and to announce more sanctions in a punishing series of economic and financial penalties on Russia.
+He is expected to seek continued unity among Western allies and to announce more sanctions on Russia.

 Asked on CNN what Russian President Vladimir Putin had achieved in Ukraine, Kremlin spokesman Dmitry Peskov said: “Well, first of all, not yet.
 He hasn’t achieved yet.”
 But he insisted that the military operation was going “strictly in accordance with the plans and purposes that were established beforehand.”